ryandawsonuk/AgileTeamworkGame/README.md

 Based the principles of 'The Five Dysfunctions of a Team' and observations about Scrum and Dark Scrum.
 Part of the aim is to challenge silos and role boundaries.

+Scenarios are deliberately delicate.
+The idea is help teams get comfortable with working through disagreements, especially ones close to their real work.

 ![Snapshot Image](images/final.jpg)

 Either bookmark [the url](https://ryandawsonuk.github.io/AgileTeamworkGame/) or fork it and configure GitHub Pages for your fork under Settings, with no theme and from master.